hassanzohdy/mongez-react-atom/README.md

 ### Remove Items

-> Added in v1.4.0

-> Works only if the atom's default value is array

 `atom.removeItem(indexes: number[] | (item: any, index: number) => number) => void`

 Works exactly like `removeItem` except that it accepts an array of indexes or a callback function to remove multiple items.